 1. The role of the BCC is to foster a stronger relationship and greater understanding between businesses and Eswatini Revenue Authority, taking a strategic-level view and aiming to improve the:

 2. The BCC will consider cross-cutting tax and customs issues, and provide a forum for discussion on strategic issues, focusing on administration and operational policy.

 Framework / Membership

-The BCC comprises a number of members drawn from businesses (maximum ten) including some nominated by the FSE&CC, Swaziland Institute of Accountants, Law Society, SIPA, SEDCO, Swaziland Commercial Amadoda and FESBC.
+The BCC comprises a number of members drawn from businesses (maximum ten) including some nominated by the Business Eswatini, Eswatini Institute of Accountants, Law Society of Eswatini SIPA, SEDCO, Eswatini Commercial Amadoda and FESBC.
 The Commissioner General chairs the BCC and his office provides secretariat support to the Committee.
 Other SRA attendees will are:

 The BCC meets on a quarterly basis or may meet more frequently should circumstances dictate.
 As part of the its obligation to foster open communications, the Committee is expected to meet with respective business representatives, associations and any relevant stakeholders in separate executive sessions to discuss any matters that the Committee or each of the smaller working groups believe should be discussed privately.